-This page lists the ways you can support Con or Bust: spread the word; participate in the auction; donate money; donate con memberships or other non-monetary support; or buy a T-shirt.
-One hundred percent of all monetary donations are provided directly to fans of color/non-white fans to help them attend SFF cons; all administrative expenses are donated by Kate Nepveu or the Carl Brandon Society, and everyone working on Con or Bust volunteers their time.
+This page lists the ways you can support Con or Bust: spread the word; participate in the auction; donate money; shop at Amazon; donate con memberships or other non-monetary support; or buy a T-shirt.
+Con or Bust is a tax-exempt not-for-profit corporation that does its utmost to minimize its administrative expenses (more information).

 The simplest thing you can do to support Con or Bust is to tell people that it exists, that it helps fans of color/non-white fans attend SFF cons, and that it’s funded solely through donations and its annual online auction.
 Links to the about page are terrific.

 If it’s April or May, you can participate in the annual online auction by submitting something to be auctioned or by bidding.

 Con or Bust takes donations of money through the following methods: (1) one-time online donation, via credit card or PayPal account; (2) recurring online donations via PayPal account; and (3) checks sent in the mail.

 For one-time online donations, Con or Bust takes donations through PayPal.